From all I have read so far, these are the best positive psychology books available.

 And that’s where positive psychology can open a new world for us driven people: you can be both happy and driven.

-As a matter of fact, happiness, and optimism even more, will likely increase the chance you will ever experience objective success.
+As a matter of fact, happiness, and optimism even more so, will likely increase the chance you will ever experience objective success.